Pre-Diabetes to Normal: A Dietitian's Reversal Protocol

 Have you been diagnosed with pre-diabetes and want a structured reversal plan?

 Book a consultation with Dt.
-Trishala Goswami on WhatsApp: Click here to book
+Trishala Goswami on WhatsApp: Click here to book.
+Wondering whether you need professional help at all?
+See pre-diabetes: should you see a nutritionist?

 Medical Disclaimer: This article provides general educational guidance for pre-diabetes management.
 It does not replace individualized medical advice.
 If you are on any medications for blood sugar management, do not alter your medication without consulting your physician.
 The reversal protocol described here should be implemented under professional supervision, particularly for individuals with other medical conditions or on multiple medications.